 - Working within the realities of a tight budget

 - Models for decision-making and interaction

 - The power of supportive campus culture

 - Envisioning post-pandemic hybrid models for academics and admin

 - Understanding and celebrating the arc of success stories

 Due to the current situation brought by COVID-19, chancellors, and university presidents are faced with unique challenges.
 Learn about how they navigate and lead through these difficulties.
 "Start the Week with Wisdom" is a short form live interview show that aims to be a source of wisdom and strength for many.

-For the 15th installment of Weekly Wisdom, Bridget Burns, Executive Director of University Innovation Alliance and Paul Fain from Inside Higher Ed, had a short, inspiring conversation with the University of Houston President Renu Khator.
+For the 16th installment of Weekly Wisdom, Bridget Burns, Executive Director of University Innovation Alliance and Madeline St. Amour from Inside Higher Ed, had a short, inspiring conversation with the Lorain County Community College President Marcia Ballinger.

 Ms. Ballinger is glad to say that she and the entire campus of Lorain County Community College are holding up exceptionally well during this time of crisis.
 Currently, they are so focused on the start of the new academic year.
 During these crazy times brought about by the pandemic, they are working hard with perseverance and grit determination to get ready for the fall semester.